 Undergraduate students of TKU have the option of seeking experiential learning credit based on the demonstration and documentation of competencies learned from years of practical ministry or marketplace experiences.
-Students who wish to earn experiential credit are required to complete UNIV3301 Portfolio Development.
-This course provides the background, tools and guidance needed to successfully submit a portfolio.
-Courses that are eligible for CLEP credit according to the current academic catalog are not eligible for Portfolio Development credit.
+Students who wish to earn experiential credit are required to complete UNIV3601 Portfolio Development.
+This course provides the background, tools, and guidance needed to successfully submit a portfolio.